Pizzashi/stations/README.md

-# stations
+# Stations
-An old school website project
+### Website for junior high school project compliance.

+The code is really untidy, deprecated, and is not friendly to most resolutions and aspect ratios.

+This project needs a major makeover.